Internal Loan Policy for Capital Construction and Renovation Projects - Capital Lending Program

-A Memorandum of Agreement (MOA) is required for all loan requests.
-Loans over two years in duration must be at least $750,000.
-Loans less than two years in duration should be for at least $250,000.
-This MOA will include a high level summary of the business plan, the terms of the loan (including loan repayment guarantees), and any other pertinent information relative to the project financing.
-The MOA will be executed by senior executives of both the Campus and University Administration.
+Treasury will produce a loan agreement (“Loan Agreement”) for all approved loan requests.
+This Loan Agreement will include a high-level summary of the business plan, the terms of the loan (including loan repayment guarantees), and any other pertinent information relative to the project financing.
+The Loan Agreement will be executed by senior executives of both the Campus and University Administration.

 B. Internal Loan Application Requests

 Loan requests should be directed to the Office of the Treasurer and should be approved by the Campus Vice Chancellor/Vice Provost for Administration and Finance before submission.
-Formal requests will include the Loan Application (see Forms below) and Loan Agreement.
+Formal requests will include the Loan Application (see Form below).

 C. Maximum Amount Eligible for Internal Loans

 The total amount of internal loans outstanding at any time shall not exceed 7% of the trailing twelve-month average balance of the university’s operating fund investment pool.
 Any variance from this guideline requires approval of the Treasurer.

 D. Individual Loan Amount

 E. Maximum Loan Term

 The maximum loan term is 25 years.
 All interest and principal must be paid back within this timeframe.
 Borrowers will repay loan principal and interest over a predetermined period of time through regular and recurring fixed charges to the borrower’s operating account.
 Each project will be analyzed to determine the most appropriate loan structure and term.
 The loan repayment term will not exceed the anticipated useful life of the asset being financed.

 F. Interest Charges